01 of 06

 Plantains can be used in all stages of ripeness, depending on the recipe.
 Green plantains, and sometimes yellow, can be difficult and tricky to peel.
-While they look like bananas, you won't be able to easily peel them with your fingers as you do with that common fruit.
-You will need a cutting board and sharp paring knife to begin.
+While they look like bananas, you won't be able to easily peel them with your fingers in the same way.
+You will need a cutting board and a sharp paring knife to begin.

 02 of 06

 Before you begin peeling a plantain, bring it to room temperature.
 If you've stored your plantains in the refrigerator, the cold temperature can make it twice as hard to peel.
 One trick to use is to soak the plantains in hot tap water for a few minutes to warm them up.
 After all, you will be cooking the plantains in whatever recipe you are using, so starting with the fruit warm will be fine.Continue to 3 of 6 below.

 Place the plantain on a cutting board.
 Cut off the ends of the plantain and discard the tips.
 This is a step that is definitely different from peeling a banana, but you will need the ends of the plantain to be open in order to peel it.Continue to 4 of 6 below.